rambler-ios/team/processes/code-styles/swift/swift-style-guide-en.md

 This document describes Swift language code style used in our company.

-This style guide is based on different sources from the open source community and modified to our company standarts.
-Credits can be found in the end of this document.
+This style guide is based on different sources from the open source community and modified to our company standards.
+Credits can be found at the end of this document.

 ## Table of Contents